Why a Year-Round, Omnichannel Strategy is Key to Partner Engagement

 The good news?
 When it came to engaging this community in particular, associations already had a strong blueprint in place.

-Association Perspectives spoke with two Smithbucklin executives, Jeff Calore, event portfolio director, and Tom Myers, vice president of sales services, to learn how Smithbucklin has helped associations and their partners navigate this environment, and what’s ahead as a mix of virtual and in-person learning opportunities return.
+Our Perspectives spoke with two Smithbucklin executives, Jeff Calore, event portfolio director, and Tom Myers, vice president of sales services, to learn how Smithbucklin has helped associations and their partners navigate this environment, and what’s ahead as a mix of virtual and in-person learning opportunities return.

 When COVID-19 hit, how did the dynamic of events and the partner community change?